Peer-reviewed veterinary case report

 Plain-English summary

-An adult cat was brought to the vet because it was vomiting and seemed very weak.
-X-rays showed air trapped in the walls of the small intestine and gas patterns in the liver, which indicated a serious condition called pneumatosis intestinalis (air in the intestines).
-An ultrasound the next day suggested gas in the intestinal wall but did not show gas in the liver's blood vessels.
-Unfortunately, the cat's condition worsened, and the owners chose to have it humanely euthanized.
-A post-mortem examination found severe damage to the intestines caused by a toxin from Clostridium difficile, a type of bacteria.
+An adult cat was brought in after suddenly vomiting and collapsing.
+X-rays showed air trapped in the walls of the intestines, which indicated a serious condition called pneumatosis intestinalis.
+An ultrasound the next day suggested gas in the intestinal wall, but there were no signs of gas in the liver.
+Unfortunately, the cat's condition worsened, and the owners chose to have her humanely euthanized.
+A post-mortem examination revealed severe intestinal damage caused by a toxin from Clostridium difficile, a type of bacteria.

 Abstract